🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 Quick Sizing + Hanging Cheat Sheet

-• Size: 18–24 inches is the sweet spot for standard doors; go 26–30 for a grand entry.
+• Size: 18 to 24 inches is the sweet spot for standard doors.
+Go 26 to 30 for a grand entry.

-• Hanging: Use a removable hook rated for outdoor use or an over-the-door hanger with felt pads.
+• Hanging: Use a removable hook rated for outdoor use, or an over-the-door hanger with felt pads.

 Materials To Keep On Hand

-• Floral wire (22–26 gauge) and wire cutters
+• Floral wire (22 to 26 gauge) and wire cutters

 • Hot glue gun with outdoor-safe glue sticks